Syllabus Edition

 • V = volume of the ball (m3)

-Drag Force at Terminal Velocity
+Drag Force at Terminal Speed

-• Terminal velocity is useful when working with Stoke’s Law since at terminal velocity the forces in each direction are balanced
+• This is because, at terminal velocity, the forces in each direction are balanced

-W subscript s space equals space F subscript d space plus thin space F subscript b (equation 1)
+W subscript s space equals space F subscript d space plus thin space F subscript b (Equation 1)

 • Where:

-• Ws = weight of the sphere
+• Ws = weight of the sphere (N)

 • Fd = the drag force (N)